Worried About Bacteria (Coliform or E. coli) in Your Well?

-A bacteria (coliform) test is crucial to ensuring the water in New Hampshire wells is safe to drink.
+A bacteria (coliform, E. coli) test is crucial to ensuring the water in wells is safe to drink.
 Coliforms are naturally occurring bacteria present in the environment and used as an indicator that other, potentially harmful, bacteria may be present.
 Fecal coliform and E. coli bacteria in well water indicate the water may be contaminated by human or animal wastes.
 These bacteria are harmful to human health.
-As coliforms can be found in plant and soil material, the bacteria can pass into water through defective or aged well construction, such as through caps or faulty seals, cracks, or holes in the well casing, or quite commonly in New Hampshire, during well flooding at the end of winter.
+As coliforms can be found in plant and soil material, the bacteria can pass into water through defective or aged well construction, such as through caps or faulty seals, cracks, or holes in the well casing, or quite commonly in, during well flooding at the end of winter.

 Bacteria Sources & Pathways

 - Runoff from woodlands, pastures, and feedlots; septic tanks and sewage plants; and animals (wild or domestic).

 - Backflow from contaminated sources such as a sink-top carbon filter or bucket of water.

 - Reduced pressure or suction in water lines that draw in soil water at the pipe joints.

 - Through faulty sanitary seals in the well system such as when the well cap, grout around the well casing, or pitless adapter that connects an underground water distribution pipe to the well are compromised.

 Many types of bacteria are native or adapted to saturated sediments and rock, and are present in significant numbers in aquifers.